modernmt/modernmt/INSTALL.md

 ## HW Requirements

-Storage: 4 times the corpus size
+Storage: 4 times the corpus size, min 10GB

 CPU: No minimum required.
-  More cores generally will give you a faster training and translation throughput.
+  More cores generally will give you a faster training and translation request throughput.
-  More clock speed will generally give you a faster response time to the single translation request.
+  More clock speed will generally give you a faster translation for the single request.

-Memory: >30GB needed to train 1B wor
+Memory: >30GB needed to train 1B words

 # Support

-You can report issues to davide.caroselli@translated.net
+You can report issues on (GitHub)[https://github.com/ModernMT/MMT/issues]

+For customizations and enterprise support: davide.caroselli@translated.net

 # Use an Amazon AWS Istance